Slip length for a viscous flow over spiky surfaces: Riblets with periodic gaps

 Formally, due to the periodicity of the system, we need to find a solution of the Eq. (\ref{E0}) for $0 \le y \le \delta$ and $|x| < W/2$ with the following boundary conditions (see Fig. \ref{fig:Fig1}c):

 or

-The parameter $\lambda$ for this setting can be derived from the solution of Eqs. (\ref{E3} -- \ref{E7}) by assuming that far above the coating ($H \ll y \ll \delta$) the solution takes the form (\ref{EE1}) and then by matching this solution with the one inside the coating ($0 \le y \le H$); this solution will be presented elsewhere (see also \cite{Grebenkov22}).
-For the purpose of this study, we derive a simpler (approximate) solution for $\lambda$ that can straightforwardly be deduced from the fact that the Robin boundary conditions (\ref{E3}) can be replaced with the homogeneous boundary conditions $v=0$ but imposed on the equivalent boundaries at $y = W/2 + \lambda_s$ and $y = - W/2 - \lambda_s$.
+The parameter $\lambda$ for this setting can be derived from the solution of Eqs. (\ref{E3} -- \ref{E7}) by assuming that far above the coating ($H \ll y \ll \delta$) the solution takes the form (\ref{EE1}) and then by matching this solution with the one inside the coating ($0 \le y \le H$). {This is possible but would involve some tedious calculations \cite{Grebenkov22}.} For the purpose of this study, we derive a simpler (approximate) solution for $\lambda$ that can straightforwardly be deduced from the fact that the Robin boundary conditions (\ref{E3}) can be replaced with the homogeneous boundary conditions $v=0$ but imposed on the equivalent boundaries at $y = W/2 + \lambda_s$ and $y = - W/2 - \lambda_s$.
 From here the approximate solution is immediately given by Eqs. (\ref{EE2}, \ref{EE3}) with substitution $W \rightarrow W + 2\lambda_s$: